How to write scripts in Python

 Get started with Replit

-Replit Agent will write the code, test for errors, and deploy your app.
+Replit Agent will write the code, test for errors, and help you deploy the final application, all from a single prompt.
 Start building with Replit.

 Get started for free